Neil Mackenzie

 Drama and Contemporary Performance

-I was also the Performance Programmer at Axis Arts Centre in Crewe from 2009-2019, I directed the Manchester International Student Theatre (MIST) Festival (2007), and I curated the Live0 series of graduate showcases (2001-2007) presented at greenroom, Manchester.
-I'm regularly invited to international theatre festivals across Europe, I sit on the board of directors of Reckless Sleepers performance company, I'm a member of the Live Art North West (LANWest) programmers network, and I'm an Associate Member of Live Art UK.
+I’m regularly invited to international theatre festivals across Europe, I sit on the board of directors of Reckless Sleepers performance company, I’m a trustee of the Didsbury Arts Festival, and I’m an Associate Member of Live Art UK.

 Academic and Professional Qualifications